lapalisse/Geiger2/README.md

 PS: Feel free to contact me on this subject
 You can also hire me if you want to do something elaborate, which requires special/original computing skills :-)

+# How much memory

+I've got a Mega2560, which has 8kbytes of SRAM, so I can store 30min of 16-bit values (every second), or 1 full hour of 32-bit values, but you may need to adapt this software to the limits of your card.

+That said, another way to handle more data would be to store values not every second, but every say 10 seconds.

+Talk to me if you want this functionality.